ElijahHCO/Portfolio/README.md

 I also realized my photos are a bit large and i plan to compress them.
 This will hopefully help the sites functionality.

 I added social buttons to every page.

+Currently on my contact page, the phone can only be entered in numbers and has to be 9